fassko/fassko.github.io/_posts/2019-01-01-websockets-swift.md

 ### Closing the connection

-At any point we can check if connection is still open and also close it when it’s not needed anymore.
+At any point we can check if the connection is still open and close it if it’s not needed anymore.

 ```swift
     if socket.isConnected {